2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Proof of Main Results

 It is clear that $\varphi^2=\id_{A_2}$.
-By Lemma \ref{lem:phi_is_br_auto}, this non-trivial automorphism induce a braided autoequivalence $\phi$ in $\fZ(\rep(\bZ_2))$.
+By Lemma \ref{lem:phi_is_br_auto}, this non-trivial automorphism induce a braided autoequivalence $\phi$ in $\fZ(\vect_{\bZ_2})$.
 Based on Proposition \ref{prp:fix_free_mod}, two free local $A_2$ modules $\one$ and $\bff$ are invariant under the action of $\phi$.
 However, the two non-free local $A_2$-modules $\bfe$ and $\bfm$ exchange. \end{expl}

 The automorphism of algebras also affects two-step condensations.
 Let $i:A\hookrightarrow A'$ be an inclusion of 2d condensable algebras in a MTC $\CC$.
 This inclusion determines a two-step condensation process.
 However, when $A$ admits non-trivial automorphisms, by composing with one automorphism $\varphi:A\to A$, we will obtain another inclusion $i\circ \varphi=i':A\hookrightarrow A'$.
-This $i'$ may leads to a different two-step condensation process, since the $A$-module action on $A'$ may change due to $\varphi$ such that $A'$ becomes a different object in $\CC_A^{loc}$.
+Since $A$-module action on $A'$ may change due to $\varphi$ such that $A'$ becomes a different object in $\CC_A^{loc}$, $i'$ may lead to a different two-step condensation process.
+However, when $\varphi$ would lead to different 2-step condensation is not clear, which is worthy to be explored.
+The example below gives a situation that $\varphi$ generates different condensable algebras in condensed phase.
+In Sec. \ref{sec:expl_S3}, we also provide an example of $S_3$ topological order in which $\varphi$ generates the same condensable algebra.